cagostino/npcsh/README.md

 Additionally, npcsh introduces a new paradigm of programming for LLMs: npcsh allows users to set up NPC profiles (a la npc_profile.npc) where a user sets the primary directive of the NPC, the tools they want the NPC to use, and other properties of the NPC.
 NPCs can interact with each other and their primary directives and properties make these relationships explicit through jinja references.

+## Dependencies
+- ollama
+- python >3.10

+The default model is currently phi3.
+The user can change the model by setting the environment variable `NPCSH_MODEL` to the desired model name and to change the provider by setting the environment variable `NPCSH_PROVIDER` to the desired provider name.

+The provider must be one of ['ollama', 'openai', 'anthropic'] and the model must be one available from those providers.

 ## compilation

 Each NPC can be compiled to accomplish their primary directive and then any issues faced will be recorded and associated with the NPC so that it can reference it later through vector search.
 In any of the modes where a user requests input from an NPC, the NPC will include RAG search results before carrying out the request.